Conversion Optimization

 Confused about what cart recommendation labels to use—here are some that we’ve seen get results:

-âś… Limited edition
+✅ Limited edition

-âś… Unisex
+✅ Unisex

-âś… Expert Pick
+✅ Expert Pick

-Golf wear brand Bad Birdie does just—to apply conversion optimization ideas for online sporting goods stores, they highlight some of their “bestsellers”:
+Sports equipment brand TRX Fitness does this on their cart page, just to apply this conversion optimization idea for online sporting goods stores – they highlight some of their “most relevant products to buy”:

-Key Takeaway đź’ˇ
+Key Takeaway 💡

-Label some of your in-cart recommendations to inspire customers to add them to cart—ensure you don’t label all though, as this can create cognitive load.
+Label some of your in-cart recommendations to inspire customers to add them to cart—ensure you don’t label all though, as this can create cognitive load

-28. Help them get “free shipping” without effort
+37. Help them get “free shipping” without effort

 While running free audits, we’ve come across many eCommerce sports stores that show a free shipping threshold progress bar—but feature recommendations that won’t quickly help shoppers get free shipping.

-It’s a tiny UX detail that can either reduce or heighten cognitive load and you need to be careful.
+It’s a tiny UX detail that can either reduce or heighten cognitive load, and you need to be careful.

-Athletic wear brand Rhoback ensures their recommendations are super complementary to the main product and the price points make free shipping instantly possible:
+Athletic wear brand Rhoback ensures their recommendations are super complementary to the main product, and the price points make free shipping instantly possible:

 Rhoback makes it easy for customers to get free shipping through well priced recommendations

-Key Takeaway đź’ˇ
+Key Takeaway 💡

 Feature in-cart recommendations that’ll help get free shipping as soon as they add one—just make sure they’re either complementary to the main product or the best add-ons possible.